Olivia Wilde: Personal life

 On June 7, 2003, when she was 19, Wilde married Italian filmmaker and musician Don Tao dei Principi Ruspoli, a member of the aristocratic Ruspoli family.
 They were married in Washington, Virginia, on a school bus with only a pair of witnesses.
 She later said the wedding occurred there because it was the only place where they could be completely alone; the marriage was a secret at the time.
-Upon her marriage, Wilde became a princess of the Papal nobility.
+Some newspapers called her a princess, due to the family's princely title granted by the Pope.
 On February 8, 2011, she and Ruspoli announced that they were separating.
 Wilde filed for divorce in Los Angeles County Superior Court on March 3, 2011, citing "irreconcilable differences", and the divorce was finalized on September 29, 2011.
 Wilde did not seek spousal support, and they reached a private agreement on property division.

 Wilde began dating actor Jason Sudeikis in November 2011.
 They became engaged in January 2013.
 They have two children: a son, born in 2014, and a daughter, born in 2016.
 Sudeikis and Wilde's relationship ended in November 2020.
 Wilde was publicly served with court documents regarding child custody while she was presenting Don't Worry Darling at CinemaCon 2022.

 In January 2021, Wilde began dating singer Harry Styles after they met during the filming of Don't Worry Darling.
 Their relationship ended in November 2022.
 From 2024 to 2025, Wilde was in a relationship with actor Dane DiLiegro.